githubyuch106/621Final/db-hello-world/README.md

 1) Install git (either GUI or command-line) from https://git-scm.com/downloads.
 All of the commands here are for the git command-line interface and work the same on windows, mac, or linux.
 All git commands start with the word 'git'.

-2) Cclone this git repository.
+2) Clone this git repository.
 Cloning means you are downloading a copy of the remote repository and all of the code that is in there.
-You are going to make local changes, and then eventually push them back to the remote location. git clone https://github.com/sjuDB/[your-repo-name].git
+You are going to make local changes, and then eventually push them back to the remote location.

+git clone https://github.com/sjuDB/[your-repo-name].git